beansiava/myReactWebsite/Documentation/objectives.md

 - Ensure visitors walk away impressed by my career

 3) Easy to Update
-- If I can't keep this up to date, there's no reason to include it
+- If I can't keep this up to date easily, there's no reason to include it